Standards-compliant IAM implementation for regulatory excellence

 🚀 Technical Implementation and Innovation:

-• Encryption at Rest and in Transit with state-of-the-art encryption standards
+Encryption at Rest and in Transit with modern encryption standards

 What specific SOX compliance requirements apply to IAM systems in financial companies, and how does one implement effective segregation of duties and financial controls?